Institutional Learning Goals, Outcomes, and Evidence

 - By assessing the ILOs, we determine if students are proficient or not yet proficient in our institutional learning goals and outcomes.

 - ILO assessment evidence provides examples of knowledge, skills, abilities, and behaviors demonstrated by students who are proficient in an ILO.
-Visit the ILO Assessment Evidence page.
+To see or review Assessment Results, please contact the Assessment Committee co-chairs (see below) with a data request.

-- IVCC offers faculty options for learning about assessment and assessing using Brightspace.
-To participate in a fully online, self-paced training course, visit www.ivcc.edu/ilotraining.
-Or, go directly to the Assessment in Brightspace page for instructions.
-To receive information, training, and support from an Assessment Committee member, visit the committee web page for a list of members.
+- IVCC faculty can learn about, implement, and report on assessment using Brightspace.
+To participate in a fully online, self-paced training course, contact CETLA for further instructions.
+To learn on your own, instructional and explanatory materials can be found in Brightspace's Assessment Committee Repository.
+To access that, faculty can visit Brightspace and self-enroll by selecting the Discover feature and then clicking on Assessment Committee.
+To receive information, training, and support from an Assessment Committee member, please contact the co-chairs, kimberly_radekhall@ivcc.edu or david_garrison@ivcc.edu, or visit the committee web page for a list of members.

 IVCC Institutional Learning Goals and Outcomes